OCLC-Developer-Network/oclc-auth-node/examples/explicitAuthenticationFlow/README.md

 const wskey = new Wskey({
     "clientID": "{your clientID}",
     "secret": "{your secret}",
-    "contextInstitutionID": "{your institution ID}",
+    "contextInstitutionId": "{your institution ID}",
     "redirectUri": "http://localhost:8000/auth/",
     "responseType": "code",
     "scope": ["{scope 1}","{scope 2}","..."]
 });

 let user = new User({
-    "authenticatingInstitutionID": "{your institution ID}" });
+    "authenticatingInstitutionId": "{your institution ID}" });

 let accessToken = new AccessToken({